reiinakano/arbitrary-image-stylization-tfjs/README.md

-# Arbitrary image stylization in TensorFlow.js
+# Arbitrary style transfer in TensorFlow.js

-This repository contains an implementation of arbitrary image stylization running fully inside the browser using TensorFlow.js.
+This repository contains an implementation of arbitrary style transfer running fully inside the browser using TensorFlow.js.

 Demo website: https://reiinakano.github.io/arbitrary-image-stylization-tfjs